simerdev/api-gatway-example/README.md

-# Zomato-inspired Microservices using NestJS (Activity 8)
+# Zomato-inspired Microservices using NestJS

 This project demonstrates a simple microservices architecture using **NestJS** for a Zomato-style system with an **API Gateway**, a **Restaurant Service**, and a **Menu Service**.
 Built using **Domain-Driven Design** principles and MongoDB as the database.